 How stable are toddlers’ personalities?

 Changes in children’s personalities are different from phases because they start from the point of view of the previous trait.
-Even if a toddler who likes to jump off of things whenever he gets the chance grows into a preteen who’s scared of heights and careful around ledges, he still started out as that toddler who liked the adrenaline rush of leaping around.
+Even if a toddler who likes to jump off of things whenever they get the chance grows into a preteen who’s scared of heights and careful around ledges, they still started out as that toddler who liked the adrenaline rush of leaping around.
 A longitudinal study of around a thousand toddlers through their mid twenties that was published in 2003 stressed both the consistency of personality traits from the toddler years and the ability to change.

 One question raised by the study, though, was whether the changes it observed were actually changes in personality, or just changes in behaviors.
-If a chatty child learns to listen more as he grows up, that doesn’t necessarily mean that he has any less to say.
-Instead, it might mean that he has learned to value listening as well as talking, or that he has learned that it’s more socially acceptable to take turns in a conversation.
+If a chatty child learns to listen more as they grow up, that doesn’t necessarily mean that they have any less to say.
+Instead, it might mean that they have learned to value listening as well as talking, or that they have learned that it’s more socially acceptable to take turns in a conversation.

 Emerging behaviors in the toddler years

 Some parts of a toddler’s personality have been present in some form or another since infancy, but others are only just developing.
-It would be hard for a new parent to predict how imaginative their 6-month-old is going to be, since he not only doesn’t have the verbal ability to share his imagination, but also may still be forming the cognitive framework he’ll need in understanding the world enough to imagine new things in it.
+It would be hard for a new parent to predict how imaginative their 6-month-old is going to be, since they not only don't have the verbal ability to share their imagination, but also may still be forming the cognitive framework they'll need in understanding the world enough to imagine new things in it.

 Another aspect of personality that develops in the toddler years is attention span.
 Giving children the chance to keep themselves amused, or to direct their own play, can help to encourage attention span.
-Attention span is one of those factors that can play into how independent a child is, how self-confident he feels, and how much patience he has, and parents and caregivers can encourage a healthy attention span as a child grows.
+Attention span is one of those factors that can play into how independent a child is, how self-confident they feel, and how much patience they have, and parents and caregivers can encourage a healthy attention span as a child grows.

 Getting to know your toddler is going to be one of the biggest parts of the next few years.
-At the same time, he is going to be getting to know themselves better every day, too, As his personality grows, he is going to be influenced by any number of different people, but it’s going to be your guidance, and your example, that makes some of the strongest impact on the person he grows up to be.
+At the same time, they are going to be getting to know themself better every day, too, As their personality grows, they are going to be influenced by any number of different people, but it’s going to be your guidance, and your example, that makes some of the strongest impact on the person they grow up to be.